 Ordinarily college facilities will not be made available to outside organizations for their own purposes.
 However, when a facility is not in use for a regularly scheduled activity nor for an extracurricular use by a college organization, the President may approve the use of facility by an outside organization.
 A schedule of rental fees for use of facilities by outside organizations can be found in the MDCC Policies and Procedures Manual.

-Outside organizations should contact the Office of Public Relations and the Office of Special Events concerning scheduling.
+Outside organizations should contact the Office of Special Events concerning scheduling.

 USE OF BULLETIN BOARDS